WillRMoore/bargundConsulting/README.md

 # bargundConsulting
-Blog where I write about ways to improve your financial life.
-This includes: running a business, becoming a better investor, and entrepreneurship.
+Web Consulting Services and blog where I write about ways to improve your financial life.
+This includes: running a business and entrepreneurship.